“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 HR & Recruitment

-- “Former employees with excellent performance are considered rehireable.”
+- “Former employees with excellent performance considered rehireable.”

 - “Before offering a position, confirm whether the candidate is rehireable.”